George B. Pegram: Early life

 George Braxton Pegram was born in Trinity, North Carolina, one of the five children of William Howell Pegram, a professor of chemistry at Trinity College (now Duke University), and Emma, daughter of Braxton Craven, the college's founder and first president.
 He had two brothers and two sisters, all of whom graduated from Trinity College.
 His upbringing in the academic atmosphere of the campus left him with an appetite for careful methodical work and an inherent diplomacy.

-Pegram graduated from Trinity College with a Bachelor of Arts (AB) degree in 1895, and became a high school teacher.
+Pegram graduated from Trinity College with a Bachelor of Arts (AB) degree in 1895, served briefly as the college librarian, and then became a high school teacher.
 He entered Columbia University in 1900, becoming an assistant in physics.
 He published his first two papers, on radioactive materials, the following year, and wrote his 1903 Doctor of Philosophy (PhD) thesis on "Secondary radioactivity in the electrolysis of thorium solutions".
 It was published in the Physical Review that year.
-During the summer break in 1905, he worked for the Coast and Geodetic Survey on measuring the Earth's magnetic field at its observation stations.
+During the summer break in 1905, he worked for the United States Coast and Geodetic Survey on measuring the Earth's magnetic field at its observation stations.

 In those days, promising American scholars in physics would normally further their education overseas.
 Pegram was awarded a John Tyndall Fellowship for this purpose in 1907, and went to Germany, where he attended lectures at the Humboldt University of Berlin given by Max Planck and Walther Nernst.
 In 1908, he moved on to the University of Cambridge in England, where he heard lectures given by Sir Joseph Larmor.
 In his travels he visited some twenty European universities, and he met Florence Bement, a Wellesley College graduate from Boston.
 They renewed their acquaintance after they returned to the United States, and were married at her aunt's home in West Newton, Massachusetts on June 3, 1909.
 They had two sons, William, born in 1910, and John, born in 1916.